 We simply accepted that documents and computer applications were clunky.

-Odds are, this recruiter will be in their late 20s or mid-30s.
+Odds are, the recruiter who receives your resume will be a digital native, in their late 20s or mid-30s.

-It’s also likely that the first time they’ll see your resume will be on their mobile device, while they’re driving to/from work, waiting for a client, etc.
+It’s also likely that the first time they’ll see your resume will be on their mobile device, while they’re rushing to/from work or waiting for a client.

 (By the way, did you know that you can have a great-looking resume by hiring us to revamp it for you?)